How can this be?

 “Mary kept all these sayings, pondering them in her heart.”

+God's call on your life may make no sense, given who you are and what you can see, and your first response may not be triumph or even fear but plain bewilderment: how can this be?
 We often suppose that faith and confusion cannot share a room — that to follow God you must first understand what He is doing, and that bewilderment is a kind of unbelief to be ashamed of.
 Mary undoes that quietly.
 She asks her honest how-can-this-be, receives an answer that clears up very little, and obeys anyway.
-Her question was not the opposite of her faith; it was inside it.
+Her honest question was not the opposite of her faith; it was inside it, and her yes did not wait for full understanding.

 This is the difference between a confusion that paralyzes and a confusion that consents.
 Both stand before a word that makes no sense.
 But one waits, arms folded, for an explanation before it will move — and the explanation, with God, often never fully comes.
 The other asks honestly, hears that the God who spoke will see to it, and says yes to what it cannot yet diagram.
 Mary then teaches the long discipline that follows the yes: not demanding sense, but pondering — keeping the bewildering word in her heart through all the years it took to unfold.
-The call you cannot understand is not waiting on your comprehension.
-It is waiting on your trust.
+The call you cannot understand is waiting not on your comprehension but on your trust.